laresbernardo/lares/README.md

 lares::updateLares()
 ```

-**CRAN NOTE**: I currently don't have planned to submit the library into CRAN, eventhough it passes all its quality tests (and I'm a huge fan).
-I think `lares` is more of an everyday useful *package* rather than a "specialized for a specific task" *library*.
-It has too many useful and various kinds of functions, from NLP to querying APIs to plotting Machine Learning results to market stocks and portfolio reports.
-I gladly share my code with the community and encourage you to use/comment/share it, but I strongly think that CRAN is not aiming for this kind of libraries in their repertoire.
+**CRAN NOTE**: I currently don't have planned to submit the library to CRAN, eventhough I'm a huge fan and it passes all its quality tests.
+I see `lares` more of an everyday useful shareble *package* rather than a "specialized for a specific task" *library*.
+It has too many various kinds of functions, from NLP to querying APIs to plotting Machine Learning results to market stocks and portfolio reports.
+I gladly share my code with the community and encourage you to use/comment/share it, but I do think that CRAN is not aiming for this kind of libraries in their repertoire.

 ## See the library in action!